COUNSELING • SUPPORT • DISCUSSION GROUPS

-Jewish Family Service provides case management services to individuals experiencing life transitions, emergency situations, and more.
+Case management services for individuals experiencing life transitions, emergency situations and more.

 Volunteer to give back and help others in the community and around the world.

-Jewish Family Service offers mediation services for families dealing with conflicts around divorce, aging, and more.
+Mediation services for families dealing with conflicts around divorce, aging and more.

 Shalom Austin Jewish Family Service serves people regardless of race, religion, disability, gender or sexual orientation.